kyong0612/remix-proxy-basename/README.md

 You'll see that by default, it will serve up the non-Remix app.
 Click on the `shop` link and you'll now be served the Remix app.

 ## nginx
 We're using `nginx` to mount the Remix app at the `/shop` path.
 The requirements state that the base path is customizable, so this config file would be generated when the user configures this path.

+We also set a header `x-remix-basename` so the *shared* Remix app knows which basename it is mounted at.

 We also create the rule for `/__remix__` route to always serve the Remix assets.
 This simplifies the process of setting up *remix.config.js* so it doesn't have to be changed